jbkroner/TalkTurbo/README.md

 - Newest messages are kept, oldest are removed when limit is reached
 - Messages older than 24 hours are dropped
 - System prompt is never removed from context
-- Context limit can be increased up to 4096 tokens for `gpt-3.5-turbo` (note: this will increase API usage and costs)
+- Context limit can be increased up to 4096 tokens

 ## Moderation